zehuiwu/stock_market_prediction/README.md

 # Commands to excecute codes
 Since we are using notebooks, there is no need to run any command.
-You only need to download everything
+You only need to click on the 'code' icon, click 'download' download everything

 # Reference